pytorch/botorch/docs/overview.md

 ---

 This overview describes the basic components of BoTorch and how they work together.
-For a high-level view of what this design tries to achieve in more abstract terms, please see our [Design Philosophy](design_philosophy).
+For a high-level view of what BoTorch tries to achieve in more abstract terms, please see the [Introduction](introduction).

 ## Black-Box Optimization

 ![Black Box Optimization](assets/overview_blackbox.png)

 At a high level, the problem underlying Bayesian Optimization (BO) is to maximize some expensive-to-evaluate black box function $f$.
 In other words, we do not have access to the functional form of $f$ and our only recourse is to evaluate $f$ at a sequence of test points, with the hope of determining a near-optimal value after a small number of evaluations.
+In many settings, the function values are not observed exactly, and only noisy observations are available

-BO is a general approach to adaptively select these test points (or batches of test points to be evaluated in parallel) that allows for a principled trade-off between evaluating $f$ at regions of high uncertainty and regions of good performance.
+Bayesian Optimization is a general approach to adaptively select these test points (or batches of test points to be evaluated in parallel) that allows for a principled trade-off between evaluating $f$ in regions of good observed performance and regions of high uncertainty.

 ## Bayesian Optimization